squidfunk/mkdocs-material/docs/tutorials/social/basic.md

 which will:

 * produce the social cards as PNG images for each page in your site;
-* create page meta data in the header that will provide social media systems with key information and tell them how to find the social card image.
+* create meta data in the headers of your site's pages that will provide social media systems with key information and tell them how to find the social card image.

 !!! example "Add social cards"